 If the words GeoCities, Excite or Alta Vista mean anything to you, then chances are that the word ‘webring’ triggers a sudden pang of nostalgia.
-Webrings conjure up an era when finding things on the web wasn’t as easy as googling it; rather, it was an adventure wading through the abyss of this mysterious new “world wide web” in order to find information you were searching for.
+Webrings conjure up an era before “google” became a verb, when finding things online was a treasure hunt rather than a simple search query.
+A time when we said things like “information superhighway,” when wading through the abyss of this mysterious new “worldwide web” was an adventure.

 So what exactly happened to webrings?
 Why are they not on websites anymore?
 We did a bit of digging and it turns out it’s pretty easy to identify exactly what led to their demise.